Gentamicin dosing guidelines (for patients aged ≥16 years)

 • Were dose and sample times recorded accurately?

-• Was the correct dose administered?
+• Was the correct and full dose administered?

 • Was the sample taken from the line used to administer the drug?